docpad-archive/documentation/01-start/04-deploy.html.md

 1. Perform a generation for a static production environment using `docpad generate --env static`

-2. Upload the generated directory to your server's `public_html` or `htdocs` directory
+2. Upload the generated directory to your server’s `public_html` or `htdocs` directory

 	1. If you use rsync, [checkout our DocPad rsync deploy script](https://gist.github.com/Hypercubed/5804999)